 UNDER 23 CONCERTO COMPETITION

-Finals: will be held on Sunday January 13th at 1:15pm-4pm, in the Recital Hall of the Guelph Youth Music Centre, 75 Cardigan St., in Guelph.
-The finals will be open to the public.
+Finals: were held on Sunday January 13th at 1:15pm-4pm, in the Recital Hall of the Guelph Youth Music Centre, 75 Cardigan St., in Guelph.

 In 2002, the GSO initiated this competition to offer talented young musicians the opportunity to perform a full concerto as part of our regular concert series.
 The age has been carefully selected to be open to students who are working on or have completed their undergraduate studies.